ThomasByr/galapsbs/README.md

 ## ⚖️ License

 This project is licensed under the GPL-3.0 new or revised license.
 Please read the [LICENSE](LICENSE) file.
 Specific [ASSETS LICENSE](assets/LICENSE) apply for all assets.
+TL;DR : you shouldn't use them.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met :